-EXAMPLE of VISUAL INFUSION PHLEBITIS SCORE (VIPS) - Taken from: Jackson A (1998) IV Site appears healthy.
+EXAMPLE of VISUAL INFUSION PHLEBITIS SCORE (VIPS) - Taken from: Jackson A (1998)

+IV Site appears healthy.
 No pain evident.
-0 OBSERVE CANNULA ONE of the following is evident: Slight pain near IV site Slight redness near IV site 1 Possible first signs of phlebitis OBSERVE CANNULA TWO of the following are evident: Pain at IV site Erythema Swelling 2 Early stages of phlebitis RESITE CANNULA ALL of the following signs are evident: Pain along the path of cannula Erythema Induration 3 Medium stage of phlebitis RESITE CANNULA and CONSIDER TREATMENT All of the following are evident and extensive: Pain along path of cannula Erythema Induration Palpable venous cord Pus 4 Advanced stage of phlebitis or the start of thrombophlebitis RESITE CANNULA and INITIATETREATMENT COMPLETE INCIDENT FORM All of the following are evident and extensive: All of the above PLUS Pyrexia Tissue damage 5 Advanced stage of thrombophlebitis RESITE CANNULA and INITIATE TREATMENT COMPLETE INCIDENT FORM
+0 No signs of phlebitis The appears its aim, the pain structure.
+OBSERVE CANNULA ONE of the following is evident: Slight pain near IV site Slight redness near IV site 1 OBSERVE CANNULA TWO of the following are evident:Pain at IV siteErythemaSwelling 2 RESITE CANNULA ALL of the following signs are evident: Pain along the path of cannula Erythema Induration 3 RESITE CANNULA and CONSIDER TREATMENT All of the following are evident and extensive: Pain along path of cannula Erythema Induration Palpable venous cord Pus 4 Advanced stage of phlebitis or the start of thrombophlebitis RESITE CANNULA and INITIATETREATMENT COMPLETE INCIDENT FORM All of the following are evident and extensive: All of the above PLUS Pyrexia Tissue damage 5 Advanced stage of thrombophlebitis RESITE CANNULA and INITIATE TREATMENT COMPLETE INCIDENT FORM